 I want the people I selected in the "Choose a Patient Advocate" section to be my Patient Advocate and Alternate Patient Advocate(s).
 I understand that this will let them make medical decisions for me when I cannot.
-I am making this decision because this is what I want, $\mbox{\bf NOT}$ because anyone forced me to.
+I am making this decision because this is what I want, NOT because anyone forced me to.

-Your Signature I Date
+Your Signature Date

 PRINT your name

-Address City State .Zip
+Address City .State Zip

-STATEMENT REG ARDING WITNESSES
+STATEMENT REGARDING WITNESSES

-I have chosen two adult witnesses my presumptive heir or beneficia are not my physician, or an emplo insurance provider, or of a home or hospital that is providing ment ry at the time of witnes oyee of a health facility for the aged where I res sing.
-My witnesses are not my P that is treating me; not an emploside, nor of a community mental atient Advocate(s).
-They oyee of my life or health
+I have chosen two adult witnesses who are not my spouse, parent, child, grandchild, brother or sister, and are not my presumptive heir or beneficiary at the time of witnessing.
+My witnesses are not my Patient Advocate(s).
+They are not my physician, or an employee of a health facility that is treating me; not an employee of my life or health insurance provider, or of a home for the aged where I reside, nor of a community mental health services program or hospital that is providing mental health services to me.

+STATEMENT AND SIGNATURE OF WITNESSES

-ST We sign below as witnesses.
-This to be of sound mind, and to be m Declaration was signed
+We sign below as witnesses.
+This Declaration was signed in our presence.
+The PERSON SIGNING APPEARS to be of sound mind, and to be making this designation voluntarily, without duress, fraud, or undue influence.

-Witness signature Date Witness signature Date

-PRINT Witness's name PRINT Witness's name

-Witness's telephone number Witness's telephone number
+Witness signature Date Witness signature Date PRINT Witness's name PRINT Witness's name Witness's telephone number Witness's telephone number